 One to try: EmerginC's SPF 30+ Broad Spectrum Sun Protector (in the gallery), which is both a micronized formula AND tinted, which should help.
 If chalkiness is a concern for you, don't be shy about asking for a tester before you buy, and remember to rub the product into your skin well.

 4. You're afraid of the chemicals.

 And this would be the reason you might choose a natural sunblock.
 We're learning more and more about sunscreen chemicals like oxybenzone and retinyl palmitate, which some experts say are harmful hormone disruptors.
 Plus, many people find chemical sunscreens irritating to sensitive skin.

 The good news is that there are now PLENTY of natural choices out there.
-The two ingredients to look for are zinc oxide and titanium oxide, and I've included several in this gallery.
-But I ALSO encourage you to check out the Environmental Working Group's 2010 Sunscreen Guide for more information and to look up the safety of any sunscreens you wear or are considering.
+The two ingredients to look for are zinc oxide and titanium oxide.
+Check out the Environmental Working Group's Sunscreen Guide for more information and to look up the safety of any sunscreens you wear or are considering.